 2800a Amendment to reduce barriers to GFM

-As set out in the AR-PST Stage 4 Topic 1a report, the development of the document is being undertaken as a Joint Project between the IEC and IEEE Task Group members.
-During the initial phase of development of a Working Draft, close collaboration is being maintained between the IEC and IEEE Task Group members who are actively participating in the development.
-Currently, regular (approx. fortnightly) meetings are being held jointly online.
+As set out in the AR-PST Stage 4 Topic 1a report, the development of the dual logo standard is being undertaken as a Joint Project between the IEC and IEEE Task Group members.
+During the initial phase of development of a Working Draft of a dual logo GFM standard, close collaboration is being maintained between the IEC and IEEE Task Group members who are actively participating in the development.
+Currently, regular (approx. fortnightly) meetings are being held jointly online and are expected to continue to the end of this year.

-During the course of the 2025-26 and 2026-27 calendar years the major development work of a Working Draft is undertaken.
-This process is now well underway with the objective that by June 2026 progress is to reach 70 % completion.
-While it is recognised that the most demanding and challenging activities to achieve completion are the last 10 to 20%, there is a level of confidence that this will be achieved.
+During the course of the 2025-26 and 2026-27 calendar years the major development work of a Working Draft is being undertaken by the joint members of IEC and IEEE on Working Group of IEC/IEEE within IEC JWG5.
+This process is now well underway with the objective that by June 2026 progress is to reach 70 % completion although actual progress is estimated to be 60% After review, it will then progress as a Committee Draft for broader review.
+While it is recognised that the most demanding and challenging activities to achieve completion is the last 40%, there is a level of confidence that this will be achieved.

+Multiple challenges are faced when developing a new standard in an area that is still immature and under development.This included but not limited to issues such as:

+Alignment of terminology used in IEEE’s standard on grid following IBRS

+The published UNIFI V3 GFM standard does not fully align with the structure of the IEEE 2800-2022 standard

+Coping with various terminologies across regions of the world

+There have been procedural challenges in terms of providing committee-in-confidence documents prepared within the IEC and within the IEEE

+Dealing with divergent views of technical requirements in a developing area

+Availability of experts to participate in collaborative work

+Dealing with different time zones across the world for cooperative work

+Applying the Online Standards Development tool introduced by the IEC.

-Multiple challenges are faced when developing a new standard in an area that is still immature and under development.
-The objective of producing a standard document at the early phase of the maturity of the technology and definition of requirements is to establish a consistent foundation at an early stage in order to provide some direction to manufacturers, while at the same time seeking not to limit technological development.
+The objective of producing a standard document at the early phase of the maturity of the technology and definition of requirements is to establish a consistent foundation at an early stage in order to provide guidance to TSOs in setting requirements and provide some some direction to manufacturers, while at the same time seeking not to limit technological development.
+The publication of this dual logo standard aims to achieve this objective.

 Two significant input documents are being used as the input to the specification development.
 These are: